novoda/github-reports/web-service/README.md

 #### Create REST API

+You can create the REST API with the [AWS Web UI](https://console.aws.amazon.com/apigateway), by adding resources and methods manually, or you can do it with the AWS CLI.

-To create the REST API, launch the following:
+To create the REST API with the AWS CLI, launch the following:

 ```shell
 aws apigateway create-rest-api --name "Github Reports API"